anil07-web/pgp-wave4-hackathon-anil-/README.md

     - TransactionList should have the list of transactions for which you should use `UL`.
 2. User should be able to add personal expenses or income.
 Expense/Income record should include id, description, category, transactiondate, amount.
 Use a model class with properties - `id`, `description`, `category`, `transactiondate`, `amount`.
 3. In TransactionList
+    - Each list item should display date of transaction, description & amount.
     - Each list item should have a button on the right to delete the transaction.
     - In each item there should be colour coding for the right border.
 For income & expense transaction it should display green and red colour border respectively.
     - In each item there should be +/- sign with amount based upon the type of transaction.